KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

    - todo SIM card cost/abo
 #### ⚡ *The FTP/Mail server is not reachable*

 Be aware that all KELLER remote sending devices are also logger.
-And even when communication is not possible measurements will be made and stored.
+And even when communication is not possible, measurements will be made and stored.
 The measurement files can even be extracted (with 'KOLIBRI Desktop') and uploaded into the KOLIBRI Cloud.

 **How was the alarm triggered**
 Every device in the KOLIBRI Cloud is checked daily (03:30 UTC).
-If a device missed *at least five* transmission at this moment, it will trigger a *'Device stopped transmitting'*-alarm.
+If a device missed *at least five* transmissions at this moment, it will trigger a *'Device stopped transmitting'*-alarm.

 ---
 ## The humidity in the device is too high / *'Humidity'*-alarm triggered